Wealden Line: Authorisation

 Authorisation for the construction of a line from Brighton to Hastings via Lewes was obtained by the Brighton, Uckfield & Tunbridge Wells Railway in 1844, sponsored by the London, Brighton and South Coast Railway (LBSCR), with the passing of the Brighton, Lewes and Hastings Railway Act (7 & 8 Vict. c. xci.).
-However, no works were commenced and another company, the Lewes and Uckfield Railway Company, was incorporated and secured on 27 July 1856 the passing of an Act to construct a line covering the 7+1/2 mi to Uckfield from a point 1+1/2 mi north of Lewes to be known as Uckfield Junction, on the LBSCR's Brighton to Hastings line.
+However, no works were commenced and another company, the Lewes and Uckfield Railway Company, was incorporated and secured on 27 July 1856 the passing of an Act to construct a line covering the 7+1/2 mi to Uckfield from a point 1+1/2 mi north of Lewes to be known as Uckfield Junction, on the LBSCR's Keymer Junction to Lewes line.

 Attracted by the prospect of extra patronage on its coastal line, with which Lewes had been linked in 1846, the LBSCR supported the company's proposals and a connection linking Lewes to Uckfield was opened on 11 October 1858 to goods, with passengers one week later.
 The line, much of it through low-lying meadows, was easy to build and required only three minor cuttings and a number of bridges including one over the Ouse Navigation.
 The initial service consisted of five trains each way on weekdays and three on Sundays.
 A four-horse coach service ran between Tunbridge Wells and Uckfield.